edap/udk-creative-coding/README.md

 Exercises "Unpredictability" pag.
 106 of "Code as Creative Medium".

-## Polar coordinates, path, lines, shapes.
+## Path, lines, shapes, curves.

-Description:
-Move from polar coordinates to cartesian coordinates and viceversa.
-Have a look to the previous exercise about the unit circle.
+Description: How to create shapes and lines connecting points.

+Application: `shapes-Blob`

+Notes for the teacher:
+Exercises "Curves" pag.
+93 of "Code as Creative Medium".

 ### Exercises
 - Create your own shapes changing the algorithm that we have used to draw the circles
+- Move from polar coordinates to cartesian coordinates and viceversa.
+Have a look to the previous exercise about the unit circle.

 Keywords: `ofPath`, shapes.